phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 759008
-#Number of Trump Tweets: 251143
+#Number of Trump Tweets: 251551
-#Number of Clinton Tweets: 160820
+#Number of Clinton Tweets: 161140
-#Number of Cruz Tweets: 151419
+#Number of Cruz Tweets: 151657
-#Number of Sanders Tweets: 106408
+#Number of Sanders Tweets: 106579
-#Number of Rubio Tweets: 38677
+#Number of Rubio Tweets: 38777
 #Number of Jeb!
-Tweets: 29771
+Tweets: 29805
-#Number of Carson Tweets: 10822
+#Number of Carson Tweets: 10845
-#Number of Kasich Tweets: 8665
+#Number of Kasich Tweets: 8678
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---